VEckardt/IntegritySTeF/README.md

 It uses Fitnesse, a Java Wiki for the test execution.

+## Documentation

+See Folder "doc" for details in PDF and PPT

 ##  Development environment
 - PTC Integrity LM 10.9 (also 11.0 should be fine)
 - Netbeans 7.4 (or 8)